p-christ/nn_builder/README.md

-**nn_builder lets you build neural networks without boilerplate code**.
+**nn_builder lets you build neural networks with less boilerplate code**.
 You specify the type of network you want and it builds it.

 ### Install